Amber Heard: 2017–present: DC Extended Universe and other projects

-Following the release of Aquaman and the Lost Kingdom in 2023, several critics observed that, true to what Heard claimed in court, a number of her scenes seem to have been cut out from the film.
+Following the release of Aquaman and the Lost Kingdom in 2023, several critics observed that, true to what Heard claimed in court, some of her scenes seemed to have been cut from the film.
 One critic writing for Business Insider stated that "Despite WB and Wan's claim, it's tough to believe there wasn't another version of the film where Mera teamed up with her husband to track down his brother and the trio confronted Black Manta."
 Another critic noted that "Heard, a steely highlight of Aquaman, here feels as though her scenes were all added in post" and that "Given the clunky way Mera is literally silenced in the movie... it's hard not to assume that someone important in the production considered her a liability and made a decision of profound, deeply disappointing cowardice: To treat her as radioactive."
 Echoing these sentiments, another critic wrote that "the fact that Heard's role is so sloppy and awkward suggests this wasn't the plan all along.
 It truly looks as if someone erased her actual role and then tossed her into the movie at the last minute as an afterthought" and further added that this is consistent with "Heard's allegations of the film cutting her role from the original script".
 In a more recent interview, Dolph Lundgren confirmed these observations by noting that "the original script was great...
-I was a bigger part of it and Amber Heard was a bigger part of it" while also lamenting that "The studio decided... to just reshoot a bunch of footage to try to rebuild a slightly different story line...
-I felt a little disappointed, but life goes on."
+I was a bigger part of it and Amber Heard was a bigger part of it" while also lamenting that "The studio decided... to just reshoot a bunch of footage to try to rebuild a slightly different story line".

-Heard's first role after the trial was in the film In the Fire, directed by Conor Allyn.
-The film premiered at the Taormina Film Fest in June 2023.
-It was released in October 2023.

-In June 2025, Heard was cast in Jeremy O. Harris' play Spirit of the People.
-The play premeired on July 17 at the Williamstown Theatre Festival's MainStage Theatre.
+Heard's first role after the trial was in the Conor Allyn film In the Fire, which premiered at the Taormina Film Fest in June 2023 and was released that October.
+In 2025, Heard appeared in Jeremy O. Harris' play Spirit of the People, which premiered in July at the Williamstown Theatre Festival's MainStage Theatre.